abdo-abaco/Advanced_lane_lines/README.md

-### Camera Calibration
+### Step:1 Undistorting Image

-#### Step:1.
-Briefly state how you computed the camera matrix and distortion coefficients.
+####  Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 1) Undistorting the image
 * Apply a distortion correction to raw images.